What is Revenue Run Rate?

-This exceeds the annual target and therefore the altered strategy can work in the company’s favour.
+It exceeds the annual target, and therefore the altered strategy can work in the company’s favor.

 Risk of Revenue Run Rate

-- Corrupt Revenue Numbers – At times the revenue numbers can be affected by the seasonal effects, such as a festival month such as Christmas and new year’s time, when the sales are high throughout the market.
+- Corrupt Revenue Numbers – At times, the revenue numbers can be affected by the seasonal effects, such as a festival month such as Christmas and new years, when the sales are high throughout the market.
 Such revenue numbers can’t be considered as an unbiased predictor of the average annual sales.
-So such numbers should not be used in the calculation of this metric otherwise it can give us misleading results.
+So such numbers should not be used in the calculation of this metric; otherwise, it can give us misleading results.

 - Budget Preparation – Budgeting uses the previous year’s information to outline the future numbers of the company.
-Revenue run rate is based on the actual information and therefore can be used to formulate future budgets on a realistic basis.
+The revenue run rate is based on the actual data and, therefore, can be used to formulate future budgets on a realistic basis.

 - Simple Measure – It is a simple calculation and is therefore preferred by the management of young enterprises as it doesn’t require very highly skilled professionals and can be done at a low cost.

-- Can be affected by Accounting Manipulation – As it considers the revenues instead of cash flows, it can be impacted by the revenue recognition practices of the company.
-If the company recognizes revenue when it is unreasonable to do so, the revenue numbers will be inflated and not give a true and fair outlook of the upcoming period.
+- It can be affected by Accounting Manipulation – As it considers the revenues instead of cash flowsCash FlowsCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. , it can be impacted by the revenue recognition practices of the company.
+If the company recognizes revenue when it is unreasonable to do so, the revenue numbers will be inflated and not give an accurate and fair outlook of the upcoming period.

 A lot depends on the intention with which the measure is used, as it can be easily manipulated, we need to take good care of revenue recognition practices so that the measure doesn’t get corrupted and doesn’t produce a misleading result.